Bira/octopus-carnival/_posts/2022-01-16-slaughterstone-construct.md

 ones who die are the invaders.
 Their intended usage is that you set them loose on a tunel and watch them run through it while turning everyone inside into chunky salsa.
-Their extreme toughness and strength means not many armies can stand up to them even in more open field.
+Their extreme toughness and strength means not many armies can stand up to them even in a more open field.

 Creating a proper slaughterstone construct is quite difficult.
 To sculpt the body, you need a solid block of stone upon which the blood of a hero has been